GOP senator to President Trump: Stop claiming 'illegals' cost you popular vote

 Among those panning the Old Dominion analysis was the Cooperative Congressional Election Study at Harvard University, which supplied some of the data.

-The National Association of Secretaries of State, which includes many Republicans, has also said it too disagrees with Trump's claim.
+The National Association of Secretaries of State, which includes many Republicans, also took issue with Trump's claim.

+"We are not aware of any evidence that supports the voter fraud claims made by President Trump, but we are open to learning more about the Administration's concerns," the group said in a statement.
+"In the lead up to the November 2016 election, secretaries of state expressed their confidence in the systemic integrity of our election process as a bipartisan group, and they stand behind that statement today."